mmark-md/mmark/README.md

 more common markdown extensions out-of-the-box.
 In particular, MMark
 supports:

-* parsing of optional YAML metadata block (NOT YET)
+* parsing of optional YAML block
-* automatic turning of bare URIs into links (NOT YET)
 * strikeout using `~~this~~` syntax
 * superscript using `^this^` syntax
 * subscript using `~this~` syntax